-Step 4: Once the firmware has been downloaded, click on the “Start” button to begin fixing the problem with your iPhone.
+Step 4: Once the firmware has been downloaded, click on the “Repair Now” button to begin fixing the problem with your iPhone.
 The process is automatic, and you have to relax and wait for the program to complete its work.

 When your iPhone won’t turn on, it is practically useless.
 Fortunately, with this post, that shouldn’t be the case.
 Any of the steps outlined above could help to solve your problem.
 However, in some cases, you’ll have to try multiple options to resolve the issue to bring your iPhone to normal again.
 Good luck!

 - Recover Deleted or Lost Data from iDevices, iTunes or iCloud Backup.